jsrasheduzzaman/on-class-change-event-jquery/README.md

 Step 2

-Write a function for your requirenent.
+Write a function for your requirement.
 See the example below

 ## Example